 One alternative option under consideration by both the UK and Scottish Governments is an audio device that can be taken into the ballot box with a headset.
 This allows individuals to listen to the candidates’ names and cast their vote independently using the TVD, with no need for another person to be present.
 Trials have been run outwith elections in Scotland and further potential solutions continue to be explored.

-We are also concerned that some people with sight loss could be denied their vote if photographic voter IDs are introduced by the current UK Elections Bill.
+We are also concerned that some people with sight loss may be denied their vote when photographic voter IDs are introduced by the current UK Elections Bill, a change that will affect UK-wide elections such as General Elections.
 In a survey conducted by RNIB, 13 per cent of blind and partially sighted people across the UK (around 40,000 people) said they had no form of photo ID, including either passports or travel passes.

 If you have a voting experience you would like to share with us, you can contact us at: [email protected].